-Just to give some insight into the full glory (or horror) of manual switchboards, in figure 1 we see a large one of many years ago (sadly I do not know where, or when, this photo was taken).
+Just to give some insight into the full glory (or horror) of manual switchboards, in figure 1 we see a large one of many years ago.
 I'll comment on some things seen in the picture as we go along.